-One Spring Morning Susie Squirrel Woke Up.

-enO gnirpS gninroM eisuS lerriuqS ekoW pU.

-Satan in their eyes. nataS ni rieht seye.

-There are also the words in the reversal mode.
-POLICE.
+One Spring Morning Susie Squirrel Woke Up. enO gnirpS gninroM eisuS lerriugS ekoW pU.
+Satan in their nataS ni rieht seye. eyes.
+There words mode. are also the in the reversal Politeness=ssenetiloP Obedience=ecneidebO Loyalty=ytalayoL Intelligence=ecnigilletnI Courtesy=ysetruoC Effeciency=ycneiceffE

-Politeness=ssenetiloP

-Obedience=ecneidebO

-${\bf L}oyalty = ytalayoL$

-Intelligence=ecnigilletnI

-Courtesy=ysetruoC

-Effeciency=ycneiceffE.

-USE OF WORDS INDICATING COLOURS:
+USE OF WORDS INDICATING COLOURS :

 The beauty of Roy's narration is strengthened with the use of colour-denoting words.

 Red bananas, A blue church sky, blue glass bottles, The sea was black, The spume vomit green, A thin red cow, yellow maps, black suit, Moss green.

-CLUSTERING OF ADJECTIVES AND OTHER WORD CLAUSES:
+CLUSTERING OF ADJECTIVES AND OTHER WORD CLAUSES :